-Good employee scheduling increases productivity.
-It creates a pleasant work environment.
-It’s necessary for quality customer service.
-And it improves employee retention.
+Good employee scheduling increases productivity, creates a pleasant work environment and is necessary for quality customer service.
+In addition, it improves employee retention.

 Employee scheduling doesn’t need to be time consuming.
-TimeWorksExpress makes it quick and easy.
-You can try our new turnkey employee scheduler for free.
-In addition to employee scheduling, TimeWorksExpress has timekeeping, meals/breaks tracking, time off requests, and PTO tracking.
+WorkforceHub makes it quick and easy.
+In addition to employee scheduling, WorkforceHub has timekeeping, meals/breaks tracking, time off requests, and PTO tracking.

 At WorkforceHub, we focus on the needs of small businesses.
 Our solution makes it easy to manage the everyday tasks, but we recognize that many of our clients are newcomers to the world of managing employees and ensuring compliance with labor laws and regulations.
 In order to provide more value and support, we’re launching a…Read More

 A new sick and safe time law will go into effect on January 1, 2024, impacting Minnesota employers.
 The Minnesota sick and safe time law requires employers to provide paid leave to eligible employees who work in the state.
 To qualify for paid leave, employees must work at least 80 hours in a year for…Read More